Impington Village College: Impington International College

 Impington Village College has an international sixth form, educating pupils aged 16–19 from a mix of nations and cultures.
-The sixth form offers both A Levels as well as the International Baccalaureate Diploma Programme.
+The sixth form offers both A Levels and the International Baccalaureate Diploma Programme.
 It also offers its own course called 'Ideal' which is for students with learning difficulties and teaches them essential life skills, as well as some basic qualifications.
 Impington has also offered an extra year for year 13 performance students, helping them apply for drama school and audition for companies.

 Ofsted intervention

-Impington was operating a two year Key Stage 3, where pupils are required to experience 'broad and balanced curriculum', and spending three years training for the GCSE examinations.
+Impington was operating a two year Key Stage 3, where pupils are required to experience 'broad and balanced curriculum', as well as spending three years training for the GCSE examinations.

 During a Section 8 inspection in November 2019, Ofsted informed them that it was not possible to be considered for the 'Outstanding' grade using such a model.
 This has had consequences for other schools and academies across the country.